robruenes/mlearned/README.md

 # friends.json

-The tool expects that you have a file named `friends.json` in the same directory, for all of the friends who you want to make predictions for.

-The structure expected is below, mapping LearnedLeague user IDs to human-readable names.
+The scraper expects a JSON file containing players of interest in the following format, mapping LearnedLeague user IDs to human-readable names.

 ```json
 {